Wayne Hemingway: Work

 Hemingway started his fashion career by selling items from his wardrobe, and that of his childhood sweetheart (now wife) Gerardine, in Camden Market.
 It was such a success that Gerardine opened a stall in the Kensington market, selling clothes she produced from a sewing machine on-site.

 They proved successful, and by the end of the year they had 16 stalls at the market, with shipments of second-hand clothing and footwear brought in from all over the world.

 By 1983, they had opened a shop in Kensington, London, selling Gerardine's self-made clothes.
 That same year, the first Red or Dead collection was also created, inspired by Russian peasant clothing.
-It was well received and they obtained a large order from US department store Macy's.
-Red or Dead stores began to sell Dr. Martens work-wear shoes as a fashion item, thus began a range of fashion shoes within the stores.
+It was well received and they obtained a large order from the US department store Macy's.
+Red or Dead stores began to sell Dr. Martens work-wear shoes as a fashion item, and thus began a range of fashion shoes within the stores.

 Their Red or Dead brand went on to win the British Fashion Council's Street style Award in 1995, 1996, and 1997.

 In 1998 Wayne and Gerardine Hemingway sold the Red or Dead company to Pentland Group a privately held, global brand management company.
 The sale financed Gerardine's design of their house in Chichester, West Sussex.
 The house cost around £330,000 to build and furnish (in 2005).

 In 1999 they set up 'HemingwayDesign', which specialises in affordable and social design.
 The highest profile project Homes. the Staiths South Bank, an 800 property mass market housing project on Tyneside for Taylor Wimpey Homes Award has won a series of high-profile awards, including the 2005 Housing Design Award for best large project and Building Magazine's "Best Housing-Led Regeneration Project" and the highest rating of any large-scale scheme in a recent CABE audit.
 Other major projects include The Bridge Dartford, a development of 1,000 homes in Kent.

+He designed the Pure Bug digital radio receiver.

 Hemingway has designed beachpods in Boscombe for rent and sale, which raised over £1 million for the local authority.

-In 2010, he wrote the foreword to the book Cycling in the North of England.